Human rights in the Soviet Union: Human rights movement

 in April 1968, after the United Nations declared that it would be the International Year for Human Rights (20 years since Universal Declaration was issued), and continued for the next 15 years until closed down in 1983.

 A succession of dedicated human rights groups were set up after 1968: the Action Group for the Defense of Human Rights in the USSR went public in May 1969 with an appeal to the UN Human Rights Committee; the Committee on Human Rights in the USSR was established in 1970; and a Soviet section of Amnesty International appeared in 1973.
 The groups variously wrote appeals, collected signatures for petitions, and attended trials.

-The eight member countries of the Warsaw Pact signed the Helsinki Final Act in August 1975.
+The seven member countries of the Warsaw Pact signed the Helsinki Final Act in August 1975.
 The "third basket" of the Final Act included extensive human rights clauses.
 In the years 1976–77, several "Helsinki Watch Groups" emerged in the USSR, to monitor the Soviet Union's compliance with the Helsinki Final Act.
 The first group was the Moscow Helsinki Group, followed by groups in Ukraine, Lithuania, Georgia and Armenia.
 They succeeded in unifying different branches of the human rights movement.
 Similar initiatives began in Soviet satellite states, such as Charter 77 in the Czechoslovak Socialist Republic.

 Over the next two years the Helsinki Groups would be harassed and threatened by the Soviet authorities and eventually forced to close down their activities, as leading activists were arrested, put on trial and imprisoned or pressured into leaving the country.
 By 1979, all had ceased to function.